arielgee/Sage-Like/.misc/tasks.md

 * In manifest.json add ' (Ctrl+Shift+F2)' to browser_action/default_title when it works
 * a lot of sub folders in the tree view will fuck up the UI

-* why list scrollbar is gone when height is resized with splitter to minimum